xwowenzhao/giantbomb/README.md

 static/styles.css
 This file contains the styles for the checkout page, including the layout, colors, and fonts.

-static/checkout.js
+static/search.js
-This file contains the JavaScript code that handles checkout functionality, including retrieving the contents of the rental cart and processing the rental.
+This file contains the JavaScript code that handles search functionality, including retrieving the contents of the rental cart and processing the rental.

 ## Giant Bomb Game Rental - Checkout Page
 This is a simple web page that displays the contents of a user's rental cart and allows them to complete their rental.
 The page consists of an HTML file, a CSS file for styling, and a JavaScript file for handling checkout functionality.